 - Using a cold stick of butter, grease a large piece of parchment paper and then line an 8×8 square baking pan.
 Set aside.

-- Place the remaining 1 tablespoon of butter in a large glass or metal mixing bowl.
+- Place 1 tablespoon unsalted butter in a large glass or metal mixing bowl.
 Set that mixing bowl on a cooling rack.
 The mixture will be super hot and you won’t want to touch the moping bowl after you transfer the mixture.
 The cooling rack allows air to circulate all the way around the bowl, cooling faster.

-- Add heavy cream, sugar, light corn syrup, white chocolate and salt into a medium heavy saucepan.
+- Add the 2 1/2 cups sugar, 1 ½ cups heavy cream, ½ cup white chocolate, ¼ cup light corn syrup and ½ teaspoon fine sea salt into a medium heavy saucepan.

 - Cook over medium-low heat, stirring constantly, until sugar has dissolved, approximately 10 minutes.

 - Increase to medium heat, bringing to a low boil.
 Do not stir or mix any longer.
 Attach candy thermometer and continue to cook without stirring.
-Allow candy thermometer to come to 240 degrees (soft ball stagand continue to cook for 1 minute.
+Allow candy thermometer to come to 240°F (soft ball stage) and continue to cook for 1 minute.
 This can take 10-15 minutes, so be patient.

-- Carefully pour mixture into mixing bowl with butter.
+- Carefully pour the hot mixture into the mixing bowl with the butter.
 Do not scrape the bottom of the pan in case any of the sugar scaled to the bottom.

-- Whisk butter and almond extract into the mixture.
+- Whisk the butter and 2 teaspoons almond extract into the mixture.
 It will be bubbly and hot.
 Be careful!

 - Allow to cool at room temperature for 30-40 minutes before mixing well and then transferring to the prepared and lined square dish.